-- There were no unusual items that affected assets, liabilities, equity, net income or cash flows. - The Company had two (2) reportable segments namely: petroleum and mining exploration and power business.
+- The Company has two (2) reportable segments namely: petroleum and mining exploration and power business.
 The fund placements are incidental to the Company's petroleum and mining exploration and power generation activities arising from management of the Company's funds.
-The exploration costs are shown as "deferred exploration costs" in the consolidated balance sheets. - There were no events that had occurred subsequent to the balance sheet date that required adjustments to or disclosure in the financial statements other than those already disclosed in the Consolidated Financial Statements. - TA Power purchased 100% of the outstanding shares of One Subic on May 12, 2014. - There were no contingent assets or contingent liabilities since the last annual balance sheet date except those already disclosed in the Consolidated Financial Statements. - There were no material contingencies and any other events or transactions that occurred that were material to an understanding of the current year except as disclosed in Note 9 of the Consolidated Financial Statements pertaining to ERC Case No. 2014-021 MC voiding the WESM prices of November and December 2013. - There were no operations subject to seasonality and cyclicality.
+The exploration costs are shown as "deferred exploration costs" in the consolidated balance sheets. - There were no events that had occurred subsequent to the balance sheet date that required adjustments to or disclosure in the financial statements other than those already disclosed in the Consolidated Financial Statements. - TA Power purchased 100% of the outstanding shares of One Subic on May 12, 2014. - There were no contingent assets or contingent liabilities since the last annual balance sheet date except those already disclosed in the Consolidated Financial Statements. - There were no material contingencies and any other events or transactions that occurred that were material to an understanding of the current year except as disclosed above and in Note 9 of the Consolidated Financial Statements pertaining to ERC Case No. 2014-021 MC voiding the WESM prices of November and December 2013. - There were no operations subject to seasonality and cyclicality. - There were no material trends, demands, commitments, events or uncertainties known to the Company that would likely affect adversely the liquidity of the Company except for those mentioned above.

-- There were no material trends, demands, commitments, events or uncertainties known to the Company that would likely affect adversely the liquidity of the Company except for those mentioned above. - There were no trends, events or uncertainties that have had or that were reasonably expected to have material favorable or unfavorable impact on net revenues/income from continuing operations. - There were no significant elements of income or loss that did not arise from continuing operations that had material effect on the financial condition or result of operations. - There were no events that trigger direct or contingent financial obligation that was material to the Company except for those mentioned above. - There were no material off-balance sheet transactions, arrangements, obligations and other relationships of the Company with unconsolidated entities or other persons created during the period except for those mentioned above.
+- There were no trends, events or uncertainties that have had or that were reasonably expected to have material favorable or unfavorable impact on net revenues/income from continuing operations except those mentioned above. - There were no significant elements of income or loss that did not arise from continuing operations that had material effect on the financial condition or result of operations. - There were no events that trigger direct or contingent financial obligation that was material to the Company except for the purchase of One Subic. - There were no material off-balance sheet transactions, arrangements, obligations and other relationships of the Company with unconsolidated entities or other persons created during the period except for those mentioned above.